hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 To write your own Kernel Management you want to inherit from the abstract base class Kernel.
 You then have to implement the following methods:

-- __init__: With the __init__ method you take the paramters you need for everything involved into your kernel management.
-So if you need something to calculate your grid and block mapping you need to take this parameters here.
-At a minimum you have to take the paramters is_debug and should_log.
+- __init__: With the __init__ method you take the parameters you need for everything involved into your Kernel Management.
+So if you need something to calculate your grid and block mapping you need to take these parameters here.
+At a minimum, you have to take the parameters is_debug and should_log.
   A template for an __init__ method is:
   ```
   def __init__(